 Our E-ACT Ambassadors

-Our E-ACT Ambassadors Group is made up of people who share a great passion for our academy.
+Our E-ACT Ambassador team is made up of parents and community members who share a great passion for supporting and working with our academy.

 Please note that the board of trustees is the governing body for E-ACT and all E-ACT academies.
 The EAG is an advisory body only.